 What is nodular melanoma?

-A nodular melanoma can penetrate deeply within the skin within a few months of its first appearance.
+Nodular melanoma can penetrate deep within the skin within a few months of its first appearance.

 Who gets nodular melanoma?